mirequem/CODEV/README.md

 4. For the first use, a special glass must be imported into the catalogue.
 Choose Lens > Add Private Catalog Glass > Gradient Index...
 Choose "User defined" as the glass type. ***To complete***.

 5. In the `usergrn.seq`, choose case 1 and save the file.
 This step is very important because if the user choose case 2, the software will get into an infinite loop and a shut-down will be necessary.
 This bug needs to be fixed.
-Comment the line that imports the data from an expperimental index profile that is used in case 2 (line 2 of the code).
+Comment the line that imports the data from an experimental index profile, which is only used in case 2 (line 3 of the code).

 6. Save the file grinax.seq in the working folder.

-7. .
-In the CODE V command line, type:
+7. In the CODE V command line, type:
 ```
 in grinax
 ```